The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Why is the Latin verb sum so weird?

-As we have seen, the conjugation of sum is very irregular.
-One cause of this is the fact that sum is a suppletive verb.
-This means that its forms go back to two entirely different roots.
+One cause of the irregularity is the fact that sum is a suppletive verb.
+Basically, this means that its forms go back to two entirely different roots.

 The present system of sum derives from the Proto-Indo-European root *h1es- or *es- meaning “be”.
 We see es or just s surviving in the present tense (sum, es, etc.), while in the future (erō, eris, etc.) and the imperfect (eram, erās, etc.) the S has changed to an R between vowels.